odelia-h/Audio-Ad-Blocker/README.md

 - **Real-Time Mode:** Users can connect to the interface while listening to audio content, allowing it to filter out ads as they play.
 - **Offline Mode:** Users can upload podcast files to the interface for ad removal, then download the processed file free of ads.
 This project aims to set a new standard for audio consumption worldwide, ensuring an enhanced experience for all users.

+## Getting Started
 ### 🧱 Prerequisites
 Requirements for the software and the necessary libraries to install:
 -**Python 3.7.11:** Ensure you have Python 3.7 or later installed.